Q.1: What is the “Self-service Library Station” project?

 Q.2: What services are available at Self-service Library Stations?

 A.2: Self-service Library Stations provide round-the-clock library services including:

-- Pickup of reserved library materials; and
+- Collect reserved library materials; and

 Q.3: Where are the three Self-service Library Stations located?